deadcyclo/narrative-ripper/README.md

 fast as possible.

 * run the command `python ripper.py`
-* when prompted enter your api client id
+* when prompted enter the email you used to register with narrative
-* when prompted enter your api client secret
+* when prompted enter your narrative password
 * when prompted enter the full path to where you would like to download your data from Narrative to
 * sit back and wait